-- Staff should wear disposable gloves and aprons while changing a nappy, pad or soiled clothing; - Soiled nappies or pads should be disposed of in the supplied Sanitary/clinical waste bins. - Bins must be emptied regularly - Changing area to be cleaned after use - Hot water and liquid soap must be supplied to wash hands as soon as the task is completed - Hot hand dryer or paper towels must be available for drying hands.
+- Regular cleaning and disposal of waste will be provided by the outdoor centre domestic staff where the Phab Adventure is taking place.
+The project leader must ensure this is arranged before commencement of a Phab Adventure Residential. - Phab Ltd Staff/volunteers should wear disposable gloves and aprons while changing a nappy, pad or soiled clothing; - Soiled nappies or pads should be disposed of in the supplied Sanitary/clinical waste bins. - Changing area to be cleaned after use - Hot water and liquid soap must be supplied to wash hands as soon as the task is completed - Hot hand dryer or paper towels must be available for drying hands.